-In the mean-time, after the events of the morning of July 1, 1916, such had then been the dire condition of the attacking British forces that it had been feared that a German counterassault might well annihilate what had managed to survive of the British Expeditionary Force on the Somme.
+Fifteen weeks before Private Wells was to return...to duty...and right after the events of the morning of July 1, 1916, such had then been the dire condition of the shattered attacking British forces that it had been feared that any German counter-assault at that time might well annihilate the few of the British Expeditionary Force who had managed to survive the holocaust of that day.

-The few remnants of the Newfoundland Battalion - and of the other depleted British units had thus remained in the trenches perhaps fearing the worst, and at night searching for the wounded and burying the dead.
+The remnants of the Newfoundland Battalion - and of the other depleted British units - had thus remained in their trenches perhaps fearing the worst...and at night searching for the wounded and burying the dead.
 It was to be July 6 before the Newfoundlanders were to be relieved from the forward area and to be ordered withdrawn to Englebelmer.